The Nano-Bio Team

 Undergraduate Student

 Kendrick is a fourth-year student specializing in Chemistry.
-He is currently investigating interactions between nanoplastics and soil microbes.
+He joined the group through a CHMD90 project in Winter 2026, where she he is currently investigating interactions between nanoplastics and soil microbes.
 In his free time, he enjoys solving sudoku puzzles, catching up on movies, and watching sitcoms.

 PAST MEMBERS